 Contact Information Have you used any cost saving options besides the traditional reduction in force, furlough, voluntary separation program, retirement incentive program or hiring freeze?
 If Yes, please describe in detail these alternative cost savings option that are available Further informatin/clarification regarding how your state is dealing with the financial crisis Alabama Jackie Graham jackie.graham@personnel.alabama.gov No Arizona Kathy Peckardt kathy.peckardt@azdoa.gov State agencies have began looking at impacts of further budget cuts at various levels (e.g. 5%, 10%, 15%, 20%) for FY10 California Elaine Smith elainesmith@dpa.ca.gov No Colorado David Kaye david.kaye@state.co.us Yes expense reductions or freezes to meet or exceed \$208 million General Fund (GF) shortfall FY2009 is covered by 2.5% department reductions, use of statutory reserve and transfers from cash funds to GF.
 FY2010 budget with \$923 million GF shortfall (approx. 15% of total GF) is still under legislative debate.
 Departments submitted 10% base budget reductions for FY2010.
 Proposed \$300 million cut to higher education may cause closure of some community colleges.
 Furloughs previously dropped from consideration are back on the tabel for FY2010.
 Further layoffs are possible.
 Delaware Dana Jefferson Dana.Jefferson@state.de.us Yes Reviewing Purchas Orders over \$2,500 including credit cardsDiscontinuing critical reclassifications The Governor has proposed for FY 2010 an 8 percent across the board pay cut.
 He has also proposed changing to floating holidays (for 3 of the holidays) and to make changes in our short-term disability program.
 Also, there is to be a reduction of ten percent in expenditures for contractors, consultants and employment services.
 Step increases would be suspended for employees like teachers who still get step increases.
 There will be a reduction in the use of casual/seasonal employees as well.
 It also appears that we will have significant changes to our health insurance program.
 All of these items still need to be approved by the legislature.
-Florida Sharon D. Larson Sharon.Larson@ dms.myflorida.com Yes Travel has been restricted to mission critical only.
+Florida Sharon D. Larson Sharon.Larson@ dms.myflorida.com Yes The Florida Legislature passed the following appropriations bill for FY09/10 (still pending the Governor's approval): Effective July 1, 2009, the annual base rate of pay in excess of \$45,000 shall be reduced by 2%; however, in no instance shall the employees's annual base rate of pay be reduced below \$45,000.
+On May 28, 2009, Governor Charile Crist vetoed the 2 percent pay cut.

-0 1 11 1 1 II 1/1/ 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 le a se la companya de la companya della companya della companya de la companya della companya d Contact Information If Yes, please describe in detail these alternative cost savings option that are available Further informatin/clarification regarding how your state is dealing with the financial crisis Indiana Daniel L. Hackler dhackler@spd.in.gov No The State of Indiana is planning to hold the line on all spending for 2009/2010 to actual revenues.
-No new spending is planned. lowa Nancy Berggren nancy.berggren@iowa.gov No Kansas George Vega george.vega@da.ks.us No No general salary increase in FY 2010.
-Kentucky Carla Wright Carla.Wright@ky.gov Yes The state made a change in the timing of health insurance premium payments.
-We switched from pre-paying the premium the month before to paying it during the current month.
-This resulted ina one time savings which was spread out over both fiscal years of the biennium.
-An official revised revenue estimate is expected.
+Contact Information If Yes, please describe in detail these alternative cost savings option that are available Further informatin/clarification regarding how your state is dealing with the financial crisis Indiana Daniel L. Hackler dhackler@spd.in.gov No The State of Indiana is planning to hold the line on all spending for 2009/2010 to actual revenues.
+No new spending is planned.
+Iowa Nancy Berggren nancy.berggren@iowa.gov No Kansas George Vega george.vega@da.ks.us No No general salary increase in FY 2010.
+Kentucky Carla Wright Carla.Wright@ky.gov An official revised revenue estimate is expected.
 Budget cut planning for the current fiscal year is currently underway in anticipation of a revenue shortfall.
-Louisiana Anne Soileau Anne.Soileau@la.gov No Maine Alicia Kellogg alicia.kellogg@maine.gov No Massachusetts Larry Albert larry.albert@massmail.state.ma.us No
+Louisiana Anne Soileau Anne.Soileau@la.gov No Maine Alicia Kellogg alicia.kellogg@maine.gov No We continue with collective bargaining.
+Massachusetts Larry Albert larry.albert@massmail.state.ma.us No